pstroe/chartering-new-realms-2024/chapter2.md

 For non-Bible texts, BLEU again shows the largest variability, with scores spanning from 10.65&nbsp;% (Yandex) to 19.39&nbsp;% (Gemini).
 ROUGE follows, ranging from 40.74&nbsp;% (Yandex) to 47.94&nbsp;% (GPT-4o). chrF and METEOR, while showing smaller declines, still demonstrate meaningful gaps, with chrF ranging from 45.19&nbsp;% (Yandex) to 51.31&nbsp;% (GPT-4o) and METEOR from 43.13&nbsp;% (Yandex) to 48.80&nbsp;% (GPT-4o).
 Thus, while chrF and METEOR are slightly more conservative than BLEU and ROUGE, they still reflect noticeable drops in performance, particularly for more challenging text types.

 Across all tools, the metrics reveal a consistent trend: translations of texts with greater stylistic variability score lower.
 BLEU and ROUGE, which emphasize precision and recall for specific lexical and syntactic features, show sharper declines for such texts, highlighting the difficulty in preserving structural elements.
 Meanwhile, chrF, which balances character-level precision and recall, and METEOR, which incorporates synonym matching and semantic alignment, show relatively smaller variations between text types.
 This suggests that even when lexical and stylistic accuracy falter, tools maintain a fair degree of meaning preservation.

+## Limitations
+While this study provides valuable insights into the performance of modern MT systems on Latin texts, several limitations must be acknowledged: Firstly, metrics like BLEU, ROUGE-L, METEOR, and chrF offer quantitative measures of translation quality but are known to overlook aspects such as rhetorical style, emotional tone, or cultural context.
+Even by averaging different metrics, we cannot fully capture readability, interpretative accuracy, or the cultural appropriateness of translations without a human evaluation component, incorporating feedback from scholars and language experts.

+Secondly, the gold standard translations used in this study are themselves subjective interpretations of the Latin texts, particularly in the case of creative or poetic passages.
+Comparisons between the DRB, KJV, and ESV translations exemplify how translation decisions reflect different priorities.
+MT systems trained or evaluated against such diverse references may yield varying scores that reflect the gold standard's bias rather than the intrinsic quality of the translation.

+Lastly, while our corpus captures a range of styles, it remains limited in scope.
+The inclusion of only two non-religious texts (Historia Regum Britanniae and De Legibus) with a limited number of extracts restricts the generalizability of findings to other domains, such as scientific or philosophical Latin.
+It additionally is difficult to judge the independence of the translation results, as it seems clear that the performance of MT systems was influenced by the inclusion of religious Latin texts in their training data, raising questions about how representative these results are for broader Latin translation tasks.

+Future research should address these challenges by expanding corpus size and diversity, integrating qualitative evaluation methods, and exploring alternative metrics that better capture stylistic and semantic nuances.

 ## Conclusion
 This chapter highlights the varied performance of MT systems in translating Latin texts, revealing distinct strengths and weaknesses across different text types and evaluation metrics.
 GPT-4o consistently outperformed other systems, particularly with structured and repetitive content like religious texts, achieving the highest scores across BLEU, ROUGE-L, METEOR, and chrF.
 In contrast, Yandex struggled significantly, especially with stylistically diverse and complex texts.